PowerSheetco/rss-reader-upwork/privacy-policy.md

 * **Send email as you**

 -- necessary to send you email notifications.
-We only need SEND access - we do not need access to your inbox
+We only require the SEND access - not the READ access

 * **Allow this application to run when you are not present**